kaimath/kaimath.github.io/about.md

 <br/>

 Hi, I'm Kai.
+The language to describe what I'd like to do hasn't quite been worked out yet, but let me try to sum it up.
 I like to call myself an aspiring quantitative urbanist, or computational social scientist.
-The language to describe what I'd like to do hasn't quite been worked out yet.
 I'm passionate about cities, economic geography, machine learning, and complex systems.
 I study at <a href="https://vassar.edu">Vassar College</a>, where my major is mathematics and my minor is urban studies.
+In my time at Vassar, I have tried to accumulate what I believe is a quantitative social science toolset.
 My pronouns are they/them/theirs.